andrey-popov/pheno-htt/Generation/README.md

 ./writeConfigs.py SM-tt --mt 173.5 -o configs/ttbar_mt-up
 ./writeConfigs.py SM-tt --mt 172.5 -o configs/ttbar_mt-down
 ```
 For each mass 5M events will be produced, with 100k events per script.
-The generation is then launched with
+These are then launched with
 ```sh
 ./runMadGraph.sh configs/*
 ```